andabaka/andalytics-website/content/en/posts/gee-forest-research/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/precipitation_analysis-1.png" alt="Monthly precipitation totals (mm) from 2014 to 2023 for a representative forest plot" width="70%" />
 <p class="caption">
-(#fig:precipitation_analysis)Monthly precipitation totals (mm) from 2014 to 2023 for a representative forest plot
+Figure 4: Monthly precipitation totals (mm) from 2014 to 2023 for a representative forest plot
 </p>

 </div>